Marriages

 Marriage Notice Form Guidance Notes and Forms Marriage in Scotland (RM1)

 If you do not have facility to print then you can collect marriage notice forms from any registrar’s office in Scotland.
 The registrar can provide more information on fees and a form for the notification of witnesses’ names and addresses.The minimum period for lodging marriage notice forms is 29 days before the date of your marriage.
 The maximum period is three months.
+Please make an appointment with the Registration Office to submit your Marriage Notices.

 Along with the marriage notice forms, you should both provide: